Alisa-lisa/nn_generator/README.rst

                                  will be used for bias/variance detection within the error analysis.
 Human expertise can be seen as the desired accuracy for the model.

     - "regularization" (float):
-                                Some float used in L2-norm regularizetion to penalize the model for overfitting (using too many features).
+                                Some float used in L2-norm regularization to penalize the model for over-fitting (using too many features).

     - "prediction_confidence" (float):
-                                       The output probability of the data to be assigned a class is compared to this theshold.
+                                       The output probability of the data to be assigned a class is compared to this threshold.
 Default is 0.7

     - "init_random" (bool):
                             Not implemented yet.
 Is planned to be used for custom weights initialization.